Job Interview Tips for Older Job Seekers

 It’s not legal (or ethical) for employers to discriminate against job candidates based on age.
 However, that doesn’t mean it doesn’t happen.
 Employer perceptions about age do often influence hiring decisions.

-However, if you are an older job seeker, there are steps that you can take to help minimize the impact your age might have on your interviewing success.
+If you are an older job seeker, there are steps that you can take to minimize the impact your age might have on your interviewing success.

 Consider Your Experience an Asset

 One way to capitalize on this asset is to bring a portfolio of relevant projects to your meeting and turn the interview into a show-and-tell experience.
 Older workers might also showcase their experience by thinking of the interview as a consulting engagement.

 Be ready to discuss some of the problems and challenges the organization may face along with the solutions you envision.

 You can also use the interview to show how you've been a mentor in the past, as well as playing up how your age can help you provide insight into an older demographic of customers, clients, or users.

 In the digital age, most jobs have taken on a heightened technological profile, a trend that has gained pace due to remote working needs arising or expanding during the COVID-19 pandemic.